sneas/x-ray/README.md

 ⚠️ Make sure the code has been wrapped with `<code>` tag.

-Which provides the result below:
+The result of the code from above:

 ![Preview of Bootstrap 4 Alert Component](docs/bootstrap-alert.gif)